Wikia/mobile-wiki/README.md

 `localSettings` is main configuration structure.
 All application settings should be stored there.
  * `localSettings.base.ts` - configuration for production environment - used on production and staging
  * `localSettings.test.ts` - configuration for testing environment - used by Jenkins
- * `localSettings.dev.ts` - configuration for development environment - used on devboxes - **you should be using this one for development**
+ * `localSettings.dev.ts` - configuration for development environment - used on devboxes - **you should be extending this one for development**

 ## Access Mercury
 Open http://muppet.127.0.0.1.xip.io:8000/wiki/Gonzo in your browser